-Impact of the COVID-19 Pandemic
+Impact of the COVID-19 Pandemic and Economic and Marketplace Dynamics

-The COVID-19 pandemic has had widespread, rapidly-evolving and unpredictable impacts on financial markets and business practices.
-As conditions have continued to improve, governments and organizations have responded by adjusting their restrictions and guidelines accordingly.
-Although we have learned to navigate COVID-19 while maintaining our operations in all material respects, our focus remains on promoting employee health and safety, serving our customers and ensuring business continuity.
+Since COVID-19 was declared a pandemic in March 2020, it has had widespread impacts on global financial markets and business practices.
+Although we learned to navigate COVID-19 while maintaining our operations in all material respects, the pandemic impacted our operations, and the operations of our customers and suppliers throughout 2020 and into 2021.
+However, as the effects of the pandemic have continued to lessen, the impact of the pandemic on our business has been more reflective of greater economic and marketplace dynamics, which include inflation, supply chain disruptions, and labor shortages, rather than pandemic-related issues, such as quarantines, location closures, mandated restrictions, employee illnesses, and travel restrictions.

-As economic activity has been recovering and the effects of the pandemic have continued to lessen, the impact of the pandemic on our business has been more reflective of greater economic and marketplace dynamics rather than pandemic-related issues, such as location closures, mandated restrictions and employee illness.
 Certain of our manufacturers and suppliers continue to experience some level of supply chain disruptions caused by component availability, labor shortages, transportation delays, and other logistical challenges, resulting in longer lead times and constrained availability of HVAC/R products.
-These supply chain disruptions impacted our ability to fulfill contractor demand at various points during the first half of 2022.
-Despite these disruptions, we experienced growth in sales of residential units during the first half of 2022.
-We intend to continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers and shareholders.
+These supply chain disruptions impacted our ability to fulfill contractor demand at various points during the first nine months of 2022 and we estimate the impact was approximately 3% to 4% of lost revenues.
+We cannot reasonably estimate the future impact of supply chain disruptions to the extent that these disruptions become more pronounced than current conditions.
+Despite these disruptions, we experienced growth in sales of residential units during the first nine months of 2022.
+We intend to continue to actively monitor the situation and may take further actions that alter our business.